11ty/11ty-website/src/docs/plugins/serverless.md

 _Note: As of right now, On-demand Builders are a Netlify specific feature._

-If, instead, you want to use an [On-demand Builder](https://docs.netlify.com/configure-builds/on-demand-builders/) to render the content on first-request and cache at the CDN for later requests, swap the export in your template:
+If, instead, you want to use an [On-demand Builder](https://docs.netlify.com/configure-builds/on-demand-builders/) to render the content on first-request and cache at the CDN for later requests, you will need to do two things:

+**Thing 1:** Swap the export in your template (and `npm install @netlify/functions`):

 ```js
 exports.handler = handler; // turns into: